custom-twemoji/custom-twemoji-api-website/content/docs/faces/GET faces base_emoji.md

 Facial feature are passed in as keys with emojis as their values.
 Each feature is a layer and the order in which they're stacked impacts what will be seen or hidden in its final visual form.

-If you want to specify your own stacking order, pass in the key-value pair `order=manual` anywhere in the request.
-The stacking will follow the order you pass in parameters, with the first parameter being at the bottom.
+To specify a custom stacking order, pass in the key-value pair <span id="order">`order=manual`</span> anywhere in the request.
+The stacking will follow the order the parameters are passed in, with the first parameter being at the bottom.

-**Example:** If you want...
+#### Example

+Features:

 - the eyes of [263a](https://unicode-table.com/en/263A) ☺️
 - the mouth of [2639](https://unicode-table.com/en/2639/) ☹️
 - the eyewear of [1f978](https://unicode-table.com/en/1F978/) 🥸
 - everything else of [1f47f](https://unicode-table.com/en/1F47F/) 👿

-Your request will look like this:
+Request:

 ```txt
 /v1/faces/1f47f?eyes=263a&mouth=2639&eyewear=1f978
 ```

-A base emoji is required, but you can exclude any feature by passing in the parameter as `false` or empty:
+A base emoji is required, but any feature can be excluded by passing in the parameter as `false` or empty.

 ```txt
 # Head empty, no thoughts